-- It is unwise to marry a slothful person. - It is unwise to marry someone who cannot manage their money. - It is unwise to marry someone who is deceitful. - It is unwise to marry someone who has been arrested on multiple occasions. - It is unwise to marry someone who has a repeating pattern of alcohol or drug use.
+- It is unwise to marry a slothful person. - It is unwise to marry someone who cannot manage their money. - It is unwise to marry someone who is deceitful. - It is unwise to marry someone who has been arrested on multiple occasions. - It is unwise to marry someone who has recently had a drinking or drug problem or someone who has a repeating pattern of alcohol or drug use.

 The list could go on and on.
-But while it may be unwise to marry any number of people, shall brethren say it was a "sin" to marry someone who has a history of regressing to alcohol?
-Is it a "sin" to marry someone who has a history of encounters with the police?
+But while it may be unwise to marry any number of people, shall we say it was a "sin" to marry someone who has a history of regressing to alcohol?
+Shall we say it is a "sin" to marry someone who has a history of encounters with the police?
 The answer is "no." It is not wise, but neither is it sinful.

 A person who has made an unwise choice in marriage should not be made to feel as though they have sinned and are in a lost condition until such time as they make a confession at church.

 If both parties were eligible for marriage, the marriage itself is scriptural.
-The marriage is not adulterous and, though it may have been unwise, the marriage must be continued in because in the NT era neither drugs nor alcohol, nor slothfulness, nor bad money managing skills are grounds for divorce and remarriage.
-(Mt
+The marriage is not adulterous and, though it may have been unwise, the marriage must be continued in because in the NT era neither drugs, nor alcohol, nor slothfulness, nor bad-money-managing-skills are grounds for divorce and remarriage.